modulus100/apicurio-kafka-avro-spring-boot-app/README.md

-# Spring Boot + Kafka + Apicurio + Avro + CloudEvents (Azure Entra ID) — Developer Guide
+# Spring Boot + Kafka + Apicurio + Avro + CloudEvents — Developer Guide

 This is a demonstration project showing how Apicurio can be used with Kafka, Confluent, Avro, and a Spring Boot service.

-This repository demonstrates producing and consuming Avro messages with Spring Boot and Confluent serializers against Apicurio Registry (ccompat API), with OAuth2 protected Schema Registry using Azure Entra ID (formerly Azure AD).
+This repository demonstrates producing and consuming Avro messages with Spring Boot and Confluent serializers against Apicurio Registry (ccompat API), with an OAuth2-protected Schema Registry.
 It also shows CloudEvents integration and Avro-to-Java code generation.

 Kafka runs unauthenticated (PLAINTEXT) for local development; only Apicurio Schema Registry is secured.

+> Authentication provider: For local development, use Keycloak (documented below).
+Azure Entra ID guidance will be provided in a separate document.

 ## Modules and key files